aw/picolisp-json/README.md

 Once compiled, the shared library is symlinked as:

-    lib/libparson.so -> vendor/parson/libparson.so
+    .lib/libparson.so -> .modules/parson/HEAD/libparson.so

-The `json.l` file searches for `lib/libparson.so`, relative to its current directory.
+The `json.l` file searches for `.lib/libparson.so`, relative to its current directory.

 ### Updating

-This library uses git submodules, type this keep everything updated:
+To keep everything updated, type:

-    ./update.sh
+    make update

 # Usage